Child In Need of Care

-If a CINC case is filed with the court, an attorney will be appointed to represent the child’s best interests.
-This attorney is called a guardian ad litem.
-The child’s parents or guardians are also authorized to retain an attorney to represent their interests.
-If the parents or guardians are deemed indigent, an attorney may be appointed on their behalf.
+Once a CINC case is formally filed with the court an attorney will appointed as a guardian ad litem (GAL) to represent the best interests of the child in court proceedings.
+The child’s parents or guardians are also entitled to court appointed counsel if the parents are deemed to be indigent.

-In CINC cases, the court must first determine whether all parents and grandparents have been properly notified.
+In CINC cases, the court must first determine whether all parents and grandparents have been properly notified and served with the petition which outlines the reasons the child is “in need of care”.
 Then the court must determine if the child is "in need of care" (meaning, that the child is without proper care or supervision, or has been abused, or is truant, or other statutory reasons).
 If the court finds the child to be a CINC, the court has tremendous authority to make orders for the child and family.
 The court may order the child and parents to obtain counseling or treatment.
 The court may order the child placed in the custody of a relative or in state custody.